Best AT&T Phones Android Central 2021

-With a plethora of excellent Android devices to choose from, the best AT&T phones can get a bit lost in the mix.
-If you're a little overwhelmed by all of the options and want some help determining which AT&T phone is the right for you, you've come to the right place.
+With so many great options to choose from, it can be hard to pick the best Android phone from AT&T's selection.
+If you're a little overwhelmed by all of the options and want some help determining which AT&T phone is the right for you — you've come to the right place.
 Here are some of the best AT&T phones available right now!

 - Best for less: Samsung Galaxy S20 FE